NERVA: NERVA XE

 The second NERVA engine, the NERVA XE, was designed to come as close as possible to a complete flight system, even to the point of using a flight-design turbopump.
 To save time and money, components that would not affect the engine's performance were selected from what was available at Jackass Flats.
 A radiation shield was added to protect external components.
 The test objectives included testing the use of ETS-1 at Jackass Flats for flight engine qualification and acceptance.
 Total run time was 115 minutes, including 28 starts.
 NASA and SNPO felt that the test "confirmed that a nuclear rocket engine was suitable for space flight application and was able to operate at a specific impulse twice that of chemical rocket system[s]."
 The engine was deemed adequate for Mars missions being planned by NASA.
 The facility was also deemed adequate for flight qualification and acceptance of rocket engines from the two contractors.

 The final test of the series was XE Prime.
 This engine was 6.9 m long, 2.59 m in diameter, and weighed approximately 18144 kg.
 It was designed to produce a nominal thrust of 246663 N with a specific impulse of 710 isp.
 When the reactor was operating at full power, about 1,140 MW, the chamber temperature was 2272 K, chamber pressure was 3861 kPa, and the flow rate was 35.8 kg/s, of which 0.4 kg/s was diverted into the cooldown system.
-A series of experiments were carried out between of 4 December 1968 and 11 September 1969, during which the reactor was started 24 times, and ran at full power for 1,680 seconds.
+A series of experiments were carried out between 4 December 1968 and 11 September 1969, during which the reactor was started 24 times, and ran at full power for 1,680 seconds.